EdmundLeex/photogrify.me/README.md

 - Cloudinary API

 ## Technical Features
-### Database Performance
-At MVP stage, photogrify.me does not have a complex schema yet.
-But its database is designed with best practices in mind in order to make sure scalability moving forward.

 #### Batch Update Wrapped in Transaction
-When user upload photos in batch, inserting multiple records into the database is easily an N + 1 query.
-Therefore, batch update is wrapped in a single transaction.
+When user upload photos in batch, update is wrapped in a single transaction to prevent N + 1 query.
 ```
 def save_pictures_to_album(album, picture_urls)
   ActiveRecord::Base.transaction do